Desi Porn— the where and how of viewing mature content in India

 In a 2018 report by Pornhub, India ranked third in a list of the world’s Top 20 Countries by percentage of traffic contributed to the website.

-While porn sites are supposed to be banned in India, the lockdown imposed on account of Covid-19 also saw an increase in porn consumption across the nation, with many reporting the possibility of the Indian government having eased online restrictions on some sites to encourage people to stay indoors and maintain physical distancing.
+While porn sites are supposed to be banned in India, the lockdown imposed on account of Covid-19 also saw an increase in porn consumption across the nation, with many reporting the possibility of the Indian government having eased online restrictions on some sites to encourage people to stay indoors and maintain physical distance.
 The Vice President of XHamster also revealed that traffic from India had increased in early February and ramped up in the last two weeks.
 A report by Times of India stated that during the initial months of lockdown, the average increase in porn-watching from India was 33%, three times that of the average rise worldwide which saw an increase of 10.5%.

 While ISPs have been instructed to restrict access to adult sites in order to retain their licenses, OTT platforms do not seem to carry the same burden to censor content.